Want schools to reopen? Education needs an epic bailout

 Full disclosure: I put my kids in front of the TV so I could write this op-ed.
 That’s life during quarantine.
-My kids miss school, and I miss having more than ten minutes to string together a thought.
+My kids miss school, and I miss having more than 10 minutes to string together a thought.
 Parents are losing their marbles as our kids max out on screen time and struggle without structure.
 So believe me when I say there is nothing I want more than to send my two kids back to our beloved local elementary school this August.

 So why do I feel dread rather than delight when I hear that Trump is pressuring schools to reopen, threatening to pull funding from schools that stay closed?
 Because I know that magical thinking won’t bring schools back this fall.
 If schools can’t reopen safely, parents and teachers will stay home.
-And a rushed re-opening could set us all farther back, sparking new virus outbreaks and keeping schools closed even longer.
+And a rushed reopening could set us all farther back, sparking new virus outbreaks and keeping schools closed even longer.

 What do schools need for a safe reopening?
 It’s pretty simple.
 Money.
 Lots of it.
 If we want schools to reopen, we’ll need new funding to equip staff and teachers with PPE, sanitize classrooms, allow temperature checks, testing, and contact tracing, and improve airflow and ventilation in antiquated school buildings.
 Most of all, we need something that teachers have been begging for, even before the pandemic: smaller class sizes.